biologysvsu/Student-Led-Tutorial-1/Actual Tutorial.md

 ```

 # Part 2: Mapping Reads

-- (i could not get aligning to work this way or with slurm. it did work when i used a shorter section of each fastq file, so they were probably too big.)

   Process a subset of each dataset with Bowtie2.
 Repeat for both healthy (NC) and cancer (CRC) donors:
 ``` bash